-This leads to a natural question: \textit{How can we encode the reasoning function into VLMs to achieve robust reasoning?} Inspired by recent studies~\citep{cooper2025rethinking, al2024scaling} showing that VLMs excel at recognition tasks but struggle with reasoning, and in line with~\citet{prism, viper, neptune}, we propose \OurMethod , a neuro-symbolic reasoning paradigm for VLMs that decomposes the end-to-end reasoning process into two sequential phases: \textit{VLM-based concept recognition} and \textit{circuit-based symbolic reasoning}.
+This leads to a natural question: \textit{How can we encode a reasoning function into VLMs to achieve robust reasoning?} \footnote{Throughout this paper, we use reasoning robustness to refer specifically to the ability to apply a fixed, explicitly provided deductive rule under controlled covariate shifts in perceptual input, rather than to general-purpose reasoning in open-ended multimodal settings.} Inspired by recent studies~\citep{cooper2025rethinking, al2024scaling} showing that VLMs excel at recognition tasks but struggle with reasoning, and in line with~\citet{prism, viper, neptune}, we propose \OurMethod , a neuro-symbolic reasoning paradigm for VLMs that decomposes the end-to-end reasoning process into two sequential phases: \textit{VLM-based concept recognition} and \textit{circuit-based symbolic reasoning}.
 In the first phase, a VLM serves as the neural module, leveraging its strong recognition capabilities to identify object concepts in the input image.
-In the second phase, we use circuits~\citep{decision_dnnf,choi2020pc,vergari2021compositional} as the symbolic module, which compile the provided rules into its structure~\citep{sdd, D4, Dsharp}.
+In the second phase, we use circuits~\citep{decision_dnnf,choi2020pc,vergari2021compositional} as the symbolic module, which compiles the provided rules into its structure~\citep{sdd, D4, Dsharp}.
 At inference time, the VLM first recognizes object concepts, after which the circuit applies the compiled rules to derive the final answer.
-By explicitly encoding the true reasoning function into the circuit, \OurMethod~ensures interpretable and robust reasoning and could allow for principled neuro-symbolic integration where constraints can be embedded in the learning pipeline of deep learning architecture \citep{manhaeve2018deepproblog,ahmed2022semantic,chen2025neural}.
-For our purposes, and striving for simplicity, we adopt the two-stage prediction scenario of \citet{chen2025neural}, where learning is decomposed into a first stage where the VLM is used to predict object concepts and then the circuit is used to make predictions, essentially firing the symbolic rules based on the observed concepts.
+By explicitly encoding the true reasoning function into the circuit, \OurMethod~ensures interpretable and robust reasoning and allows for principled neuro-symbolic integration where constraints can be embedded in the learning pipeline of deep learning architecture \citep{manhaeve2018deepproblog,ahmed2022semantic,chen2025neural}.
+For our purposes, and striving for simplicity, we adopt the two-stage prediction scenario of \citet{chen2025neural}: learning is decomposed into a first stage where the VLM is used to predict object concepts, and then the circuit is used to make predictions, essentially firing the symbolic rules based on the observed concepts.